-If you are looking for a Chapter 13 bankruptcy attorney in Los Angeles please feel free to give us a call today.
+If you are looking for a Chapter 13 bankruptcy attorney in Los Angeles please, give our law firm a call today and schedule a free consultation.
 You may also be interested in The Ultimate Guide to California Bankruptcy.

 What is Chapter 13 Bankruptcy?

-Any individual, even if self-employed or operating an unincorporated business, is eligible for Chapter 13 relief as long as the individual’s unsecured debts are less than $383,175 and secured debts are less than $1,149,525.
+Any individual in Los Angeles, even if self-employed or operating an unincorporated business, is eligible for Chapter 13 relief under the bankruptcy as long as the individual’s unsecured debts are less than $383,175 and secured debts are less than $1,149,525.

 Discharge in Prior Case

 You are eligible to receive a discharge Even if you previously received a Chapter 7 discharge, as long as the prior Chapter 7 case in which you received a discharge was filed at least four years before the filing of your new case.

 You can also receive a discharge in your current case if you previously filed for bankruptcy, so long as the prior case in which you received a discharge was filed at least two years before the filing of your new case.

 Credit Counseling Requirement

 For cases filed after October 17, 2005, you must obtain a certificate from an approved agency before you can file your case.
 This can be done over the internet and will likely cost approximately $35-$45.
 Your attorney will provide you with information on how to obtain this counseling.

 An individual cannot file a case unless, during the 180-day period before filing, he or she has received an individual or group briefing from an approved nonprofit budget and agency.